 Then in the morning I put my little frame of faux butterflies right back up on the dining room built-ins:

 I love how the white frame, mat, and backdrop pop with the moody teal paint behind them (sort of like how all of my other faux animal friends like Mr. Horse, Sir Rhino, and El Bird stand out).

 And even if you get pretty close, they definitely don’t look like a free flyer from a butterfly exhibit.
 In fact I think they could fool my mom (which has been a measure of success for me since I was a tween).

 And in case you were wondering where the heck this butterfly exhibit was, I’ll tell ya: Natural Bridge.
 It’s just shy of three hours from Richmond in Southwestern, Virginia.
 We picked it as a good little weekend activity because (1) we’d never been there and (2) it was a good place to meet up with John’s BFF Kevin (who’s currently teaching/in grad school at Virginia Tech).

 The bridge was more spectacular in person than we had expected.
 If we understood the guide correctly, it’s what’s left of an underground cavern that collapsed on all other sides.
-It’s got cool history (involving American Indians, Thomas Jefferson and some “G.W.” initial carved into the side that may or may not be George Washington’s).
-So it’s totally worth the visit if you’re ever in the area.
+It’s got cool history so it’s totally worth the visit if you’re ever in the area.